kmohrf/onkyrimote/README.md

 # onkyrimote

-A python-library and command line utility for controlling ONKYO receivers that support the analog RI protocol.
+A python-library and command line utility for controlling Onkyo receivers that support the RI protocol.

 ## Installation